Glossary

 AI Agent

-An autonomous AI system that can perceive its environment, make decisions, and take actions to achieve specific goals without constant human input.
+An autonomous AI system that perceives its environment, makes decisions, and takes actions to achieve specific goals — browsing the web, writing code, sending emails — without constant human input.

 C